-Life Image and Dicom Systems have a strategic partnership intended to help hospital and health systems dramatically reduce arbitrary barriers to information sharing and data flow, and improve patient care by delivering faster results.
+Dramatically reduce arbitrary barriers to information sharing and data flow, and improve patient care by delivering faster results for teleradiology workflows.

 Historically, healthcare enterprises have had to manage multiple fragmented systems for internal radiology versus external imaging workflows, such as cloud image sharing and teleradiology.
 In this webinar, SCPMG, a user of both platforms, will share common clinical use cases on the results they have seen from leveraging complementary systems to automate workflows that previously required substantial manual intervention.
 Learn how you can optimize your next-gen Enterprise Imaging by integrating extramural and intramural data, resulting in elegant and streamlined imaging workflows.